Sluicing: Issues with different approaches to sluicing

 Only the catena-based approach handles multiple sluicing without further elaboration.
 The structural movement analysis must rely on some other type of movement to evacuate the noninitial wh-phrase from the ellipsis site; proposals for this additional movement include extraposition or shifting and need to be able to account for islands in sluicing.
 The nonstructural analysis must add phrase-structure rules to allow an interrogative clause to consist of multiple wh-phrases and be able to account for connectivity effects.
 The catena-based approach, however, does not account for the locality facts; since catenae can span multiple clauses, the fact that multiply-sluiced wh-phrases must be clausemates is a mystery.

 Sluicing in other languages

 Omani Arabic

-Sluicing has also been analyzed in Omani Arabi as is shown in Algryani (2019).
-All four of the above stated sluicing constructions outlined by Merchant (2001) are accounted for in Omani Arabic.
+Sluicing has also been analyzed in Omani Arabic.
+All four of the above stated sluicing constructions outlined by Merchant are accounted for in Omani Arabic.

-Algryani (2019) displays the different constructions in the following examples: